-The Niseko resort area is one of the most popular ski resort regions of Japan.
-Located to the west of Sapporo city with stunning views of nearby Mt Yotei, it's often top quality dry powder snow conditions are now popular with skiers and snowboarders from around the world.
-Niseko certainly has a different feel from many other Japanese ski resorts, if not only because of the higher percentage of visitors from around the world and subsequent catering to their needs.
-Having said that, not being part of the Niseko United group gives Moiwa a quieter feel than the more well-known areas nearby.
+The Niseko resort area is one of Japan's most popular ski resort regions.
+It is located to the west of Sapporo city on the eastern and southern slopes of Mt Niseko Annupuri.
+With stunning views of nearby Mt Yotei, its often top quality dry powder snow conditions are now popular with skiers and snowboarders from around the world.
+Niseko certainly has a different feel from many other Japanese ski resorts, if not only because of the higher percentage of international visitors and subsequent catering to their needs.

 A number of ski and snowboard schools operate around the Niseko resort areas.
 Check our Lessons in English page for any current ski school listings on SnowJapan.